 Massage is defined as the systematic manipulation of the soft tissues of the body for a curative effect.
-Soft tissues are made more pliable through massage to promote circulation and blood flow and bring about healing effects: physical and psychological changes for general wellbeing.
+Soft tissues are made more pliable through massage to promote circulation and blood flow and bring about healing effects.
+Receiving massage therapy is an effective way of improving one's physical and psychological wellbeing.

 - Muscular tension

 - Headaches and migraines